County Championship: County clubs

 The middle years of the 19th century are the period of county club formation.
 So, when title "claims" were made on behalf of Sussex in 1826 and 1827, it was for the same loose association based on Brighton Cricket Club that had a successful season in 1792.
 But claims on behalf of Sussex from 1845 were by the Sussex county club, founded in 1839.
 A similar situation existed with both Kent and Surrey.
 Nottinghamshire is the only other claimant before the 1860s, starting in 1852, but all of its claims have been made by the county club which was founded in 1841.

 As the popularity of organised cricket grew throughout England, more county clubs came into contention and, by the mid-1860s, they included the short-lived Cambridgeshire, Hampshire, Lancashire, Middlesex and Yorkshire.
 At this time and into the 1870s, the press began to advocate some form of league system and various journals and individuals, including W. G. Grace, began publishing their views about who was the champion in a given season.
 Grace became interested after the Gloucestershire club was founded in 1870, with himself as captain, and laid several claims to the championship during the 1870s.
-In the 1870s, it became widely accepted that the side with fewest losses should be the champions.
+In the 1870s, it became widely accepted that the team with fewest losses should be the champions.
 Various lists of unofficial champions began to be compiled by the contemporary press and others, but they are not usually in complete agreement.